packit/packit.dev/content/posts/downstream-automation.md

 How does the `propose-downstream` work?
 As a first step, the archive is saved to lookaside cache and after that, Packit updates the dist-git content (mainly `sources` file and spec-file) via pull-requests for the specified branches.
-(Direct push is possible by setting a [`create_pr` option](https://packit.dev/docs/configuration/#create_pr) to `false`.)
+(Direct push is possible only for CLI by setting a [`create_pr` option](https://packit.dev/docs/configuration/#create_pr) to `false`.)

 If you use [`copy_upstream_release_description: true`](https://packit.dev/docs/configuration/#copy_upstream_release_description),